rekmus/nodepp/README.md

 1. Define `NPP_SILGY_PASSWORDS` in `npp_app.h`

 Note that by default Node++ uses SHA256 hashes instead of SHA1 for passwords.
-They are longer and require `passwd1` and `passwd2` columns in `users` table to be 44 charcters long.
+They are longer and require `passwd1` and `passwd2` columns in `users` table to be 44 characters long.